QubitPi/docker-docs/reference/compose-file/profiles/index.md

 In the above example:

-- If the Compose application model is parsed with no profile enabled, it only contains the `web` service.
+- If the Compose application model is parsed when no profile is enabled, it only contains the `web` service.
 - If the profile `test` is enabled, the model contains the services `test_lib` and `coverage_lib`, and service `web`, which is always enabled.
 - If the profile `debug` is enabled, the model contains both `web` and `debug_lib` services, but not `test_lib` and `coverage_lib`, and as such the model is invalid regarding the `depends_on` constraint of `debug_lib`.